Hasbunallahmubarak/zoom/README.md

 ## Demo

-You can view the live demo of the application at [Contact Card by Hmabiola](https://hmabiola-contactcard.netlify.app/).
+You can view the live demo of the application at [Zoom Lifestyle](https://hmabiola-contactcard.netlify.app/).

 ## Installation